wordswords/dotfiles/README.md

 line for a dry run, and to pick up input from the pipe instead of editing a file.
 4. Remember to backup the files before running 1 too. `cp -r ./dir ./.bak.dir` can save hours.

-## Docker/Docker Compose stuff I forget
+## Docker/Docker Compose information I forget

 1. `docker system prune -a` - remove all unused Docker container images.
 This is essential to do occasionally to reclaim disk space.